If you want nearby clients and prospects to find you, optimize your website and social media profiles to make it easy for them.

 Last week, we brought you 11 SEO tips to help your content start ranking in search engines.
 This is part 2, local SEO for life insurance agents.
 It was a special request from one of our Advanced Sales Academy participants, and we’re happy to help.
 If you’re interested in face-to-face meetings with clients, you can’t afford to skip local SEO.

 Why Local SEO Is Worth Your Time

 Local search users have a goal.
 They want to find someone or buy something, and they want to do it now.
-According to Google’s research, 50% of consumers who conducted a local search on their smartphones visited a store within a day.
-34% of consumers who searched on a tablet, laptop, or desktop did the same.
+According to Google’s Consumer Insights, 88% of consumers who conducted a local search on their smartphones visited a related store within a week.

 There’s just one problem.

 Mark Hug pointed it out at LIMRA’s annual distribution conference way back in 2014.